mislavjavor/LambdaUI/README.md

     let identifier = slider.events.valueChanged += async { _ in
         // These two events will be done concurrently }

     // Add to a gloabl queue with helper enum slider.events.valueChanged += async(queue: .UserInteractiveQueue) { _ in
         // Do stuff on user interactive queue
     }

     // Add to any dispatch_queue_t
     let queue = dispatch_get_global_queue(Int(QOS_CLASS_USER_INITIATED.rawValue), 0)
     slider.events.valueChanged += async(queue) { _ in
         slider.events.valueChanged -= identifier // Remove the async event normally
     }
 }
 ```

 ## Contributing
 Any contributions are welcome.
 Just respect the usual contribution etiquette.
-Submit a pull request and it will be reviewed as soon as possible
+Submit a pull request and it will be reviewed as soon as possible.

 ## Author